matt-42/silicon/_docs/0welcome.md

 ###Passing Parameters

 In Silicon, parameters are strongly typed and declared next to the procedure route.
-If any error occur during the decoding, the framework does not call the procedure and send an error to the client.
+If any error occur during the decoding (i.e. a missing or ill-formated value), the framework does not call the procedure and send an error to the client.

 ```c++
 POST / _hello / _id[int()] // Url parameter